learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 but still want access to all of them inside our function.

-Given that the syntax for the `spread` operator and the `rest` parameter is the same, how do we know when JavaScript is using the `spread` operator and when it's using the `rest` parameter?
+Given that the syntax for the `spread` operator and the `rest` parameter is the same, how do we know which is being used?
 It's all about context.
 If the three dots occur when you are _calling_ the function, then it's the `spread` operator.
 If they happen when you're _defining_ the function, it's the `rest` parameter.

 ## Resources